day8/re-frame/docs/Interceptors.md

 __Second__, under the covers, Interceptors provide the mechanism by which event handlers are executed.
-They are a central concept and understanding them better will serve you well, even if you don't need to directly use them very oftem.
+They are a central concept and understanding them better will serve you well, even if you don't need to directly use them very often.

 ## What Do Interceptors Do?